-During the initial interview with the CHC director, a Census FR completes a NAMCS-201, which is the Community Health Center Induction Interview (Attachment N).
+During the initial interview with the CHC director, a Census FR completes a NAMCS-201, which is the Community Health Center Induction Interview (Attachment H).
 This form allows for the collection of general CHC contact information, along with the type of center and sources of revenue.
 The major purpose of the NAMCS-201 is to list all eligible providers at all in-scope locations, including those that will not be subjected to sampling because they are not scheduled to see patients during the CHCs sample week.
 This list of providers will include those that work at satellite locations of the CHC as well as mobile units.
 School-based locations of the CHC are not eligible, as institutional and occupational settings are not within the scope of NAMCS.
 When the list of providers has been supplied, the FR will select three providers to be sampled.
 This selection will be proportional to visit volume.
 The FR will then obtain the locations and telephone numbers of the selected providers so they can be contacted and inducted.

 Physician/Provider Induction

-The introductory letter (Attachment L) is followed by a telephone call to the office-based physician from a Census Bureau FR to schedule an appointment so that the physician can be inducted into NAMCS by personal interview (Attachment O).
-Each CHC physician/provider is also inducted with a letter followed by appointment scheduling and personal interview (Attachment O).
-Instructions for the FR on how to complete these interviews are shown in Attachment H. During the induction visit, the interviewer provides the physician/provider and staff with verbal and written instructions on the completion of patient records.
+The introductory letter (Attachment M) to the office-based physician is followed by a telephone call from a Census Bureau FR to schedule an appointment so that the physician can be inducted into NAMCS by personal interview (Attachment F).
+Each CHC physician/provider is also inducted with a letter followed by appointment scheduling and personal interview (Attachment H).
+During the induction visit, the interviewer provides the physician/provider and staff with verbal and written instructions on the completion of patient records.
 At this time the interviewer also instructs the physician/provider and staff on the sampling procedures, which vary according to how many visits the physician/provider expects to see during the sample week.
 Sampling only a fraction of the visits is intended to reduce the burden to busy physicians/providers.
 Printed on the folder containing PRFs are general instructions and definitions for easy reference by the physician/provider.
 More detailed definitions and instructions for selected PRF items are provided on a printed card placed in a pocket of the folder.

 Data Collection